jojo157/FundCentreGame/README.md

 The following features are not in scope for this project:

-- Player leaderboard
+- Player leader board
-    - When I learn more about databases, I would like to add a leaderboard page that when a game finishes the user can submit their score and level to the leaderboard.
-This would encourage learning by adding a competitve nature between colleagues.
-By using a database the data can be stored and would update for each user that plays.
+    - When I learn more about databases, I would like to add a leader board page that when a game finishes the user can submit their score and level to be tracked.
+This would encourage learning by adding interaction and competition between colleagues.
+By using a database the data can be updated and stored accordingly for each user that plays.

 ### Structure

 During the planning stage, it was decided that the following pages would be needed to ensure the user needs are meet:

-- Landing Page
+- Landing Page with elements:
-    - With elements to tell user how to play.
+    - To tell user how to play.
-    - With elements to give user the options to choose game and level.
+    - To give user the options to choose game and level.
-    - With elements to allow user to contact site owner.
+    - To allow user to contact site owner.

-- Game Page
+- Game Page with areas:
-    - With area to show the random fund.
+    - To show the random fund.
-    - With area to give the user answer options.
+    - To give the user answer options.
-    - With a score area.
+    - To track score.
-    - With controls to navigate.
+    - To give the correct answer, when wrong answer chosen.
-    - With area to give the correct answer, when wrong answer chosen.
+    - And controls to navigate those areas.

 ### Skeleton